-Fig. 9.
-Landmarks Localization cumulative error distribution curves on the AFW dataset.
+Fig. 8.
+Cumulative error distribution curves for landmark localization on the AFW dataset.
 The numbers in the legend are the fraction of testing faces that have average error below (5%) of the face size.

-5.2 Landmarks Localization
+5.2 Landmark Localization

-We evaluate the performance of different landmarks localization algorithms on AFW [70] and AFLW [28] datasets.
+We evaluate the performance of different landmark localization algorithms on the AFW [57] and AFLW [22] datasets.
 Both of these datasets contain faces with full pose variations.
 Some of the methods compared include Multiview Active Appearance Model-based method (Multi.
-AAM) [70], Constrained Local Model (CLM) [45], Oxford facial landmark detector [11], Zhu [70], FaceDPL [71], JointCascade [6], CDM [62], RCPR [3], ESR [4], SDM [56] and 3DDFA [69].
-Although both of these datasets provide ground truth bounding boxes, we do not use them for evaluating on HyperFace, HF-ResNet, Multitask_Face and R-CNN_Fiducial.
+AAM) [57], Constrained Local Model (CLM) [36], Oxford facial landmark detector [9], Zhu [57], FaceDPL [58], JointCascade [5], CDM [52], RCPR [3], ESR [4], SDM [46] and 3DDFA [56].
+Although both of these datasets provide ground truth bounding boxes, we do not use them for evaluating on HyperFace, Multitask_Face and RCNN_Fiducial.
 Instead we use the respective algorithms to detect both the face and its fiducial points.
-Since, the R-CNN_Fiducial cannot detect faces, we provide it with the detections from the HyperFace.
-Figure 9 compares the performance of different landmark localization methods on the AFW dataset using the protocol defined in [71].
-In this figure, () indicates that models that are evaluated on near frontal faces or use hand-initialization [70].
+Since, the RCNN_Fiducial cannot detect faces, we provide it with the detections from the HyperFace.

+Figure 8 compares the performance of different landmark localization methods on the AFW dataset using the protocol defined in [58].
+In this figure, () indicates that models that are evaluated on near frontal faces or use hand-initialization [57].
 The dataset provides six keypoints for each face which are: left_eye_center, right_eye_center, nose_tip, mouth_left, mouth_center and mouth_right.
 We compute the error as the mean distance between the predicted and ground truth keypoints, normalized by the face size.
-The plots for comparison were obtained from [71].
+The plots for comparison were obtained from [58].